wal-g/wal-g/docs/Greenplum.md

 #### AO/AOCS size threshold
 To control the minimal size of the AO/AOCS segment file to be uploaded into the shared storage, use the `WALG_GP_AOSEG_SIZE_THRESHOLD`.
 The higher this value, the bigger the size of a single backup and the smaller the size of the shared AO/AOCS storage folder.
 Default value is `1048576 (1MB)`.

+#### AO/AOCS deduplication age limit
+To control the maximum possible time starting from the initial upload of the AO/AOCS segment files for their reuse in the following backups, use the `WALG_GP_AOSEG_DEDUPLICATION_AGE_LIMIT`.
+Smaller values will result in AO/AOCS files being reuploaded more frequently, leading to larger backups, and vice versa.
+Default value is `720h` (30 days).

 ### ``restore-point-list``

 Lists currently available restore points in storage.